theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 * **PIR** or Passive InfraRed sensor.
 This small device triggers when a human being (or other living being) moves within its proximity.
 * **Tilt switches** are electronic components that contains two contacts and a little metal ball.
 You can try some!
+* ...

-## 8. Advanced Sensors<br>☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤
+## <a name="analogIn">8.
+Advanced Sensors<br>☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

-:triangular_flag_on_post:
+### :triangular_flag_on_post:  ADC

 In order to read this type of sensor, we need **a different type of pin**.
 In the lowerright part of the Arduino board, you’ll see six pins marked **“Analog In”**.
 These are special pins that can tell us not only whether there is a voltage applied to them, but if so, also its value.
+The Arduino has a 10 bit **A**nalog to **D**igital **C**onverter.
 By using the `analogRead()` function, we can read the voltage applied to one of the pins.
 This function returns a number between 0 and 1023, which represents voltages between 0 and 5 volts.
 For example, if there is a voltage of 2.5 V applied to pin number 0, analogRead(0) returns 512.

 The next sketch & electronics diagram demonstrates analog input by reading an analog sensor on analog pin 0 and turning on and off a LED connected to digital pin 2.
 The amount of time the LED will be on and off depends on the value obtained by analogRead().